truemagic-coder/nemo-agent/README.md

 * Utilizes `git` to commit and track changes

 ## Ability
-* Can solve some leetcode hards in about 30 seconds on an RTX 4090
+* Can solve some leetcode hards on some runs in about 30 seconds on an RTX 4090
 * Can apply time complexity constraints in task requirements

 ## Installation